 I was shocked by the revelations as to what was happening to me.
 If I had a body, I was sure I’d be spinning and nauseous.
 Without one, I was still stunned but I felt empty.
 “So, will Peggy return?”

-“Would you, my dear?”
+“Would you, if you got your body back with a whole new world to monopolize out there, my dear?”
 Alfred rose and caused the chairs to disappear.

 “No. I guess not.”
 I felt ghost tears falling through my face and failed to wipe them away.

 “Cheer up, we’re going to be here for a long while yet.
 I’ll be sleeping by my mirror if you need me.”
 Alfred nodded his head causing his beard to flutter and walked away.

 I laid myself out on the floor for uncountable minutes, trying desperately to cling on to the memories of my life.
 My job at the hair salon and my love of gossiping with the clients.
 Those romantic dinner dates with Rikki, I felt sure he was on the cusp of proposing to me.
 That thought alone made me smile, if only for a second.
 Of course, he’d never be able to propose to me now.
 We were going on holiday to Costa Rica in September.
 I wouldn’t be on that plane either.
 In this mirror dimension, I felt time would be immeasurable and my memories would cease to exist.
 I certainly wouldn’t be making any new ones.

 It was a flash of light that brought me to the current again.
 Rising to my translucent feet, I realised the light was coming from the mirror.
 I peered into my grandmother’s Victorian bedroom again and gasped.
 There was Rikki with his handsome bob of blonde hair, dimpled cheeks and tight-fitting jeans and T-shirt.
 He looked scared and concerned as he entered the room.
 I watched him pass the bed and stop before the mirror.